sikidiabelle/Access-Manager/README.md

 # Access-Manager
-A software that helps to control entries and exits in an university
+A software that helps to control entries and exits in a private establishment